-Missionaries that receive a salary from U.S. Missions and are in good standing with the General Council are eligible to receive a housing allowance designation.
+Missionaries that receive an allowance from U.S. Missions and are in good standing with the General Council are eligible to receive a housing allowance designation.
+The housing allowance is only applied to the main account holder and not to spouse salary.